-“Taking it slow” is no longer an appealing thought for many poor communities, frustrated the lack of progress, and increasingly spurred to direct action firebrand politicians.
+“Taking it slow” is no longer an appealing thought for many poor communities, frustrated by the lack of progress, and increasingly spurred to direct action by firebrand politicians.

 On a recent afternoon, on the eastern outskirts of the capital, Pretoria, hundreds of residents of an informal settlement, built a year earlier on government-owned land, surveyed the wreckage of their homes.